logtalk-actions/workflows/README.md

 ##### [`testing.yml`](https://github.com/logtalk-actions/workflows/blob/master/testing.yml)

 This workflow runs tests and makes available a TAP report and a code coverage report as build artifacts.
+To generate instead a xUnit report, change the `logtalk_tester` option `-f tap` to `-f xunit` and `tap-report` to `xunit-report` in the upload action.

 ##### [`coverage.yml`](https://github.com/logtalk-actions/workflows/blob/master/coverage.yml)